Have you ever found yourself riding along or pouring over a copy of the TdF magazine, lazily daydreaming about riding the Tour de France route?

 Funds raised are given in grants to charities that work with some of the UK’s most disadvantaged young people, helping to keep them away from a life of crime and violence.
 They use sport, music, mentoring, the arts and education to engage with young people.

-For a full list of the charities we are currently supporting visit www.wwmt.org and download their Annual Report.
+For a full list of the charities we are currently supporting visit www.wwmt.org and download their most recent Annual Report.

 We give all our riders opportunities to visit the charities we’re supporting so they can see the work for themselves.
 This never fails to inspire them and redouble their fundraising efforts.